 .
 Microsoft engages in accessibility-related research and development projects including large-scale nationwide studies, targeted usability studies, and one-on-one interviews.
 Many current Microsoft research and development projects are related to making PCs easier to use.
 Microsoft also participated in the CODE Accessibility Task Force to promote accessible design, and sponsors the Imagine Cup, the world’s premier student technology competition in which all eligible students are invited to use their imagination and passion to create innovative technology solutions to human problems.

 People-centric product design.
 Microsoft envisions a world of accessible, connected devices that can understand and interpret users’ needs, preferences, and immediate surroundings.
 These innovations have the potential to benefit us all—innovations such as gesture control, speech recognition, and touch are transforming the way we interact with technology.

 Microsoft collaborates with a wide range of organizations to raise awareness of the importance of accessibility in meeting the technology needs of people with disabilities.
 Collaborative projects include:

 Work with government policymakers.
 Accessibility is a concern for policymakers and individuals the world over.
 Microsoft supports the work of governments to: create policies and programs that advance broad digital inclusion; promote people-centric design by focusing on outcomes rather than features; point to existing voluntary market-driven industry standards; are technology neutral; and, let the marketplace decide how to best serve customers through a balance of built-in features, scalable services, and specialized third-party technologies.
-Microsoft creates guides for policymakers on matters that impact computer users.
-Find guides regarding Accessibility and Technology and Older Adults.
+Microsoft creates guides for policymakers on matters that affect computer users.

 Supporting the industry.
 Microsoft works with the Assistive Technology Industry Association (ATIA) to encourage innovation across platforms and devices.
 The result is a broad selection of products for people with disabilities at all price points.